Lifting a beam into position during the construction of the first half of the new Broderick Road bridge

 Johnsonville’s retail / commercial core and main shopping centre lies within this triangular block.

-State Highway 1, immediately to the east of Johnsonville and part of the Western Corridor, is a primary commuter and freight route in and out of Wellington City.
+State Highway 1, immediately to the east of Johnsonville, is the primary commuter and freight route in and out of Wellington City.

 Walking and cycling are important modes of travel in and around the triangle.
 Middleton, Moorefield and Johnsonville roads provide an important connection for cyclists from the north of Johnsonville through the town centre and south towards Wellington City.